1Birdo/rcat/README.md

-# rncat 🚀
+# rcat 🚀

-A modern, memory-safe Netcat alternative written in Rust, featuring TLS encryption and proxy support.
+A modern, memory-safe Netcat altercative written in Rust, featuring TLS encryption and proxy support.

 ## 📖 Overview

-rncat reimagines the classic Netcat tool with modern features and robust security.
+rcat reimagines the classic Netcat tool with modern features and robust security.
 Built with Rust's safety guarantees and async runtime, it provides a reliable solution for network operations, debugging, and data transfer.

 ## ✨ Key Features